 Charles’s expression didn’t change, and his eyes didn’t leave her face.
 Hope turned away, forgetting to stay collected as she walked away from the table.
 In her haste, she walked straight into Daniel Amadi, who was standing in the way.

-She almost lost her balance as she crashed into the tall, hard-bodied figure.
-Strong arms shot out to steady her, holding her against a firm chest for a short moment before he released her.
+She almost lost her balance as she crashed into his tall, hard-bodied figure.
+Strong arms shot out to steady her, holding her against his firm chest for a short moment before he released her.

 Hope stepped back, embarrassed and trying to compose herself.
 In that moment, when she’d been flush against him, she’d felt the strong muscles of his masculine body, inhaled the cool scent of his cologne, the clean smell of his clothes.
 A crazy thought ran through her head about how she would like for him to hold her again, and she pushed it to the back of her mind.
 He’s not even your type, she told herself silently.

 But he did look good.
-He was wearing tan pants and a tailored shirt.
+He was wearing a light grey tailored shirt tucked into slim black pants.
 He looked casual, but somehow, still powerful.
-All of a sudden, her mind went back to their encounter in the elevator, him, holding her purse out to her.
+She remembered him in the lift, holding her purse out to her.
 There had been something strangely intimate in that moment, as if, for those few seconds the whole world had disappeared and it was just the two of them.

 “Are you okay?” he asked now, giving her a concerned frown.
 She’d never noticed how dark his eyes were.
-They were really dark, and intense, and if you looked closely, there was an interesting ring of lightish-brown around the pupils.
+They were almost solid black, and intense, ringed with long curling lashes, and if you looked closely, there was an interesting ring of lightish-brown around the pupils.

 “Hope?” he prompted, and she realized that she was staring.
 What was wrong with her today?